Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Young Blue Dragon.md

 - monster/environment/desert
 - monster/size/large
 - monster/type/dragon
-statblock: inline
+aliases: ["Young Blue Dragon"]
 ---
 # Young Blue Dragon
 *Source: Monster Manual p.
-91, Curse of Strahd, The Rise of Tiamat, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Dragonlance: Shadow of the Dragon Queen*
+91, Curse of Strahd.
+Available in the SRD.*

 Vain and territorial, blue dragons soar through the skies over deserts, preying on caravans and plundering herds and settlements in the verdant lands beyond the desert's reach.
 These dragons can also be found in dry steppes, searing badlands, and rocky coasts.
 They guard their territories against all potential competitors, especially brass dragons.